straps/strxfx/source/_posts/options-trading-day-2.md

  - optexp01
 ---

-Found a good setup on [KLAC](https://www.tradingview.com/symbols/NASDAQ-KLAC/)
+Found a good setup on {% g $KLAC %}

 ![KLAC on Tradingview](https://www.tradingview.com/x/Qtb0z0v1/)

-Price has found 2 resistances, one at 115.00 and the other at 177.50
+Price has found 2 resistances, one at 115.00$ and the other at 177.50$

 There is also the MA 50 where price bounced more than once

-My stock target price is at 102.00, a price that acted as resistance and support over time
+My stock target price is at 102.00$, a price that acted as resistance and support over time

 #### Order details